-Create the privacy and tranquility that you need by using them to enrich the beautiful landscape.
+Create the privacy and tranquillity that you need by using them to enrich the beautiful landscape.
 You will not be wrong if you use ferns and as a focal point – they definitely have something to offer you.
 They create a strong impression and bring elegance and freshness.
 Every gardener – a beginner or more experienced – can handle the easy cultivation of long-lasting and perennial plantations.

 Suitable types of ferns for outdoor cultivation

 Representatives of fern vegetation are varied, which will probably put you in long reflection and hesitation about what to choose.
 You need to consider whether your garden is large enough for the arable look of the higher species.
-Diversity is due to the maximum growth under optimal growing conditions, the shape and the color of the leaves.
-There are species from a few centimeters up to 2-3 meters in height, formed in simple, feathery, ridge leaves, in shades of the green range.
+Diversity is due to the maximum growth under optimal growing conditions, the shape and the colour of the leaves.
+There are species that range from a few centimeters up to 2-3 meters in height, formed in simple, feathery, ridge leaves, in shades of the green range.
 The solution to intense greenery, hanging motifs or long ferns is entirely yours.
 Some of the widespread specimens are listed below:

 Addiantum (Adiantum Raddianum)

 Often found under the nickname “The Hair of Venus”.
 It grows perfectly in subtropical areas.
-The leaves of the plant are feathery, covered with a light waxy batter.
+The leaves of the plant are feathery, covered with a light waxy layer.
 Loves the humid environment – it needs immediate irrigation on drought.
 The biggest pest for this type of fern is the ravenous worm.
 Try to watch the leaves periodically and remove the dried ones by low cut.

 Extremely charming fern with silvery leaves.
 It reaches 60-80 cm long and 30-40 cm wide.
 It does not grow below 12-13 ° C, which is slightly worrying for outdoor cultivation.
-Again he prefers lightly shaded and well-lit areas.
+Again they prefer lightly shaded and well-lit areas.
 Soil moisture is a must for the good development of ferns.
 Spend abundantly in the summer and moderately during the rest of the seasons.
 Reproduction takes place by dividing the rhizome.